Our Methodology

 Business type chart

 This chart shows the percentage of retailers that are marketplaces (which host third-party sellers), brands (which mostly sell own-label goods), and retailers, which are neither of the above.
-In the rare instances when a retailer is both a brand and a marketplace, it is counted under the marketplace category for the purposes of this chart.
+In the rare cases where a retailer is both a brand and a marketplace, it is counted under the marketplace category for the purposes of this chart.

 Headquarters chart